Take The Garden Style Personality Quiz

 How to choose the fill materials for the gabions

-Choosing the suitable materials to fill the gabion baskets is critical, and it can make or break the look of your retaining wall.
+Choosing suitable materials to fill the gabion baskets is critical, and it can make or break the look of your retaining wall.

 Choosing the suitable material to fill the baskets is one of the most challenging roadblocks a garden owner has was planning to build a retaining wall with gabions.
-There are so many options, making choosing hard and keeping you procrastinating.
+There are so many options, making it hard to choose and keeping you procrastinating.
 I'd love to send you my free Garden Style Guide.
 Take the quiz >> HERE<< to find out your core style and download the guide.
-I hope, that knowing your core garden style helps you to narrow down the options and to choose the suitable materials for your yard.
+I hope that knowing your core garden style helps you to narrow down the options and to choose suitable materials for your yard.

 I can't wait for you to start building your low retaining wall using gabions.
 Share your photos on Instagram and tag me so I can cheer you up, friend!

-TAKE THE QUIZ
+TAKE THE QUIZ HERE